KCC site impressions

 The below satellite image with a 0.5 m resolution shows our active operations and is updated regularly.
 The imagery includes KCC’s operations within our perimeter wall (the T-wall).
 See section below for additional information on the satellite image.

-Date of image: April 2024
+Date of image: August 2024

 Ground and air views